 Remember how magical jello was when you were a kid?
 It came in florescent colors and jiggled and sometimes had fruit suspended in it!
 The main ingredient, gelatin, is what gives jello its jiggly texture.
 At some point you surely heard the rumor about the gelatin in jello being made from horse hooves (the rumor was true at one point, but now it’s primarily made from pig parts).
 It’s ok to be grossed out though, because jello is nasty: aside from the gelatin, it contains sugar or artificial sweetener, artificial flavors, and food coloring.

 But gelatin, jello’s primary ingredient, is quite the superfood.
 Gelatin is made from cooked collagen that is produced from the hides, ligaments, tendons and cartilage of pigs and cattle.
 Quality matters here obviously!
 The main gelatin on the market is Knox, which is not made from humanely raised animals.
-I like both Vital Proteins and Great Lakes gelatin which is kosher and made from pigs and grass fed cattle.
+I like both Vital Proteins and Great Lakes gelatin which is kosher (the beef one is anyway) and made from pigs and grass fed cattle.
 I get the Great Lakes red label that you can use to make puddings, panna cotta, gummy snacks, marshmallows and other treats you want to gel.
 I also add it to smoothies to thicken them and for the protein and benefits.
 The green label dissolves in liquid and won’t gel.

 I like the Vital Proteins collagen peptides, which doesn’t gel but is easily absorbed.
 It’s great added to my turmeric tonic for a therapeutic super healing warm beverage.